EU pushes for October Brexit agreement, but threatens no deal

 But leaders also tried to put a positive spin on their 24 hours of talks; summit chair Donald Tusk said he was more optimistic about getting agreements both to ease Britain out gently and to sketch out a future free trade pact.

 Tusk said a Brussels summit on Oct.
-18 would be a “moment of truth” to overcome remaining big problems and leaders penciled in the weekend of Nov.
-17-18 to formalize a final agreement.
+18 would be a “moment of truth” to overcome remaining big problems and leaders pencilled in the weekend of Nov.
+17-18 to formalise a final agreement.

 But May and German Chancellor Angela Merkel were among those who stressed there was still “a lot of work” to do.